-Outerwear: Jackets and sweatshirts may be worn to school for warmth but must be free of logos and messages, with the following exceptions: small sports team logos (e.g., Griffins,

-Diamondbacks) and small brand name logos (e.g. the Ralph Lauren "polo") are acceptable, provided they are tasteful and do not make inappropriate allusions.
+Jackets and sweatshirts (including spirit jackets/hoodies with the Falcon logo) may be worn during recess and outdoor transitions for warmth, but must be free of logos and messages, with the following exceptions: small sports team logos (e.g., Falcons, Spurs) and small brand name logos (e.g. the Ralph Lauren "polo") are acceptable, provided they are tasteful and do not make inappropriate allusions.
 All jackets and sweatshirts must be solid colored and may have no patterns or distracting/oversized logos of any kind.
-Jackets and sweatshirts must remain in the lockers, cubbies or desks for the remainder of the school day.
-Great Hearts Northern Oaks uniform sweaters may be worn throughout the school day all year long.
-The only outerwear allowable to be worn in the school building are the official school sweater or pullover with the Spartan logo.
+Jackets and sweatshirts must remain in the lockers, cubbies, or desks for the remainder of the school day.